Blanchauld History, Family Crest & Coats of Arms

 François Blanchard, born in 1636, son of Jean and Marguerite (née Couillard), was a French gardener that travelled from Saint-Malo, located in the region of Brittany, to New France in the 17th century.
 He married Madeleine Boucher, daughter of Jacques and Anne (née Jocobin), in Quebec on 20th October 1665.

-Important Dates for the Blanchauld family
+Early History of the Blanchauld family

 This web page shows only a small excerpt of our Blanchauld research.
 Another 47 words (3 lines of text) covering the years 1419, 1793, 1826, 1600, 1638, 1630, 1704, 1650, 1716, 1696 and 1770 are included under the topic Early Blanchauld History in all our PDF Extended History products and printed products wherever possible.